 Your Puppy’s First Week

 The first few days with your puppy set the tone for everything that follows.
-To make this transition smooth and successful, we’ve already introduced your puppy to a simple, proven approach called the “Umbilical Tether Method”.
+To help make this transition smooth and successful, your puppy has been introduced to a simple, effective training approach using a leash for gentle guidance and supervision.

-This means keeping your puppy gently leashed to you when they are out of their crate.
-It helps prevent accidents, discourages unwanted behaviors, and allows you to guide them calmly and consistently from the very beginning.
+When your puppy is out of their crate, keep them with you on a leash.
+This helps prevent accidents, discourages unwanted behaviors, and allows you to guide them calmly and consistently from the very beginning.

-Just as importantly, it reinforces positive interaction - your puppy learns that your hands are used for guidance, affection, and reward, building trust right from the start.
+Just as importantly, this approach builds positive interaction - your puppy learns that your hands are used for affection and reward and the leash is used for guidance and gentle correction.

 As your puppy becomes more consistent with potty training and begins using the potty bell, the need for constant supervision will naturally decrease.